r-Techsupport/rTS_Wiki/docs/meta/hidden/advancement.md

 Voting can occur prior to these requirements being met, but the role cannot be given until the requirements are met.

-A vote must be conducted prior to advancement.
+A vote must be conducted prior to advancement. <br>
 For this vote, the requirements for passing are:
 * Agreement by at least 65% of all moderators **OR**
 * Agreement by at least 65%, but no less than 6, of all voting moderators